 Transfer rolled out scallion pancake to a plate.
 Repeat steps 4 through 6 with the remaining dough pieces.

-7 Cook the pancakes: Heat about 2 teaspoons of canola oil a small nonstick or cast iron skillet over medium heat.
+Heat about 2 teaspoons of canola oil in a small nonstick or cast iron skillet over medium heat.